 ReLink Drain

-Besides the significant patient safety concerns, these incidents can incur estimated costs of up to €10,000 per occurrence for replacement procedures, and additional nursing time.
+Besides the significant patient safety concerns, each dislodgement incident can lead to up to €10,000 in costs in replacement procedures and additional nursing time.⁴

-After separation, both ReLink Drain parts can be simply disinfected and reconnected to restart the nephrostomy drainage.
+After separation, both parts can be disinfected and reconnected to rapidly restart the nephrostomy drainage, without opening the system.

 Benefits